 - 1. Kinesiology courses and courses required for Kinesiology degree programs may not be elected as pass/fail. - 2.
 A maximum of four courses outside of Kinesiology, and not specifically required for the major, may be elected on a pass/fail basis.
 No more than one course per term may be elected as pass/fail.
 This does not include courses that are mandatory credit/no credit or satisfactory/unsatisfactory. - 3.
-A change in grading pattern is permitted until the last day of class.
+A change in grading pattern is not permitted after the first three weeks of a full term (first two weeks of a half term).
 Grading pattern choices must be modified by the student through the registration system in Wolverine Access.
-Once a class is elected pass/fail, it cannot be changed back to a letter grade. - 4.
+Petitions requesting a change of pass/fail to a letter grade or vice versa, after the first three weeks of the term, may be considered only in compelling circumstances and should be submitted to the Office of Undergraduate Student Affairs. - 4.
 The course(s) elected pass/fail will carry graduation credit but no honor points.
-Therefore, "Pass" (or Credit) grades do not enter into the computation of the term or cumulative grade point averages. - 5.
-Instructors will report grades as usual, A + through E. The Office of the Registrar will then translate the grades as follows: - A grade of A+ through C- shall be entered on the transcript as P (pass for credit). - A grade of D+ or lower shall be entered on the transcript as F (fail no credit).
+Therefore, "Pass" (or Credit) grades do not enter into the computation of the term or cumulative grade point averages.

+- 5. Instructors will report grades as usual, A + through E. The Office of the Registrar will then translate the grades as follows: - A grade of A+ through C- shall be entered on the transcript as P (pass for credit). - A grade of D+ or lower shall be entered on the transcript as F (fail no credit).